TabelO-1/DND/Veldraxian Campaign/Plot/RiverEvent.md

-GM Summary — The River Event
+DM Summary — The River Event

 What the Event Was